 Membership of the Regional Summit Group

-- Teaching Schools Council South Yorkshire and Humber Representative: Chris Abbott
+- Teaching Schools Council Representatives: Chris Wheatley and Humber Representative: Chris Abbott

-- LA Directors of Children’s Services: Debbie Barnes and Jon Stonehouse
+- LA Directors of Children’s Services: Jane Moore and Jon Stonehouse

-- Multi Academy Trust CEOs: Matt Freeston, Rebecca Meridith, Rowena Hackwood, Andy Yarrow and Mark Wilson
+- MAT CEOs: Matt Freeston, Rebecca Meredith, Rowena Hackwood, Andy Yarrow and Mark Wilson

 - EMSYH Regional Strategy Co-ordinator: Kate McKenna

-- LA Schools and Learning Leads: Kathryn Boulton, Heather Sandy, Pam Smith and Maxine Squire
+- LA Schools and Learning Leads: Kathryn Boulton, Heather Sandy, Andrew Jones and Maxine Squire

 - Council Elected Members: Cllr Alex Dale and Cllr Sarah Russell